Costa Rica Wedding Guide June

 January: Prime Wedding Season in Paradise

-Looking through my Costa Rica wedding guide, January never fails to impress me with its perfect wedding conditions.
+Costa Rica Wedding Guide January.
+Looking through my Costa Rica wedding guide, this month never fails to impress this Costa Rica Destination Wedding Photographer with its perfect wedding conditions.
 As one of Costa Rica’s most sought-after wedding months, here’s what you need to know:

 bride smiling before ceremony on beach wedding in costa rica wedding guide January